Title: Work permit

 Traders and investors

-Most are required a job offer from a Canadian employer, expertise or work experience in designated occupations
+Most applicants are required to have a job offer from a Canadian employer, along with relevant skills or work experience in designated occupations.

-The issuance is based on international agreements between Canada and other countries, the validity will be between 1 to 3 years and some are renewable
+Work permits are issued based on international agreements between Canada and other countries, with a validity period ranging from 1 to 3 years, and some may be renewable.

 Open Work Permit